Carnival of Viareggio

 The Carnival of Viareggio (Carnevale di Viareggio) is a carnival event annually held in the Tuscan city of Viareggio, Italy.
-It is considered amongst the most renowned carnival celebrations in both Italy and Europe.
+It is considered amongst the most renowned carnival celebrations in both Italy and the world.

 Overview

 Its main characteristic is given by the parade of floats and masks, usually made of paper-pulp, depicting caricatures of popular people, such as politicians, showmen, and sportsmen; the parade is held on the Viareggio avenue located alongside the local beach.
 Every year, the Carnevale di Viareggio attracts more than 500,000 spectators.

 Carnival celebrations are scheduled every weekend night in the city's different quarters or Rioni with the best known bars, restaurants, discos and hotels in Versilia hosting all-night colourful masked parties.
 Additionally, during the four-week celebration, plays in vernacular language are staged around the city.

 The carnival has papier-mâché gargantuan allegorical floats with the largest ones weighing about 40 st and reaching 14 m.
 The Carnival Giant Float Parades take place along a 2 km ring set aside Viareggio's Liberty era boardwalk, best known as La Passeggiata.